Bayesian Calibration of the Intelligent Driver Model: Simulation

-The simulation errors are reported in Table~\ref{tab:errors} in the form of (mean $\pm$ standard deviation), where the models with the lowest error are bolded.
+Short-term simulation errors are reported in Table~\ref{tab:errors} in the form of (mean $\pm$ standard deviation), where the models with the lowest error are in bold font.
 Recall that the pooled models, acting as general behavioral models, were trained to fit all the car-following data of several drivers.
-Apparently, given that different drivers have distinct driving styles and have experienced dissimilar driving situations, the data could reflect diverse operating characteristics.
+Apparently, given that different drivers have distinct driving styles and have experienced different driving situations, the data could reflect diverse operating characteristics.
 Thus, a model that best fits a particular driver does not necessarily do so for a different driver \cite{kesting2008calibrating}.
 Therefore, it is reasonable that the pooled models have limited performances.
 Besides, the simulation results indicate that the errors of the hierarchical models are at the same level as the unpooled models, which agrees with the findings in Section \ref{IDM_parameters_analysis} that the hierarchical models can identify disparate IDM parameters of diverse drivers.
-Furthermore, although we can only obtain biased results in deterministic simulations, the results of the hierarchical models and the unpooled models still demonstrate that the MA-IDM has lower simulation errors than the B-IDM.
-As shown in Fig.~\ref{fig:simulation_for_two_cars}, the predicted motion states with the calibrated MA-IDM tend to be closer to ground truth when compared with those driven by the calibrated B-IDM.
-These evidences support that considering serial correlations during parameter identification can reduce bias.
-However, it is worth noting that even though the identified parameters are unbiased since we considered the serial correlation during calibration, the predicted motion states are still biased in deterministic simulations.
+As shown in Fig.~\ref{fig:CFpairs}, the predicted motion states with the calibrated MA-IDM tend to be closer to ground truth when compared with those driven by the calibrated B-IDM.